wur-bioinformatics/introduction-to-bioinformatics/week4.md

 This part requires a lot of computation time and effort and thus needs a good infrastructure that is not available to all laboratories.
 The DeepMind team had the powerful resources needed to train the extensive machine learning model.

-The third and final module is the structure builder where the actual folding and refinement of the structure model takes place using the phi, psi, and omega angles (see also {doc}`week1`).
+The third and final module is the structure builder where the actual folding and refinement of the structure model takes place using the phi, psi, and omega angles (see also [week 1](week1)).
-Furthermore, local and global Confidence Scores are determined.
+Furthermore, local and global confidence scores are determined.
 Several prediction cycles usually take place where the predicted 3D structure model serves as a new input (i.e., template) for the structure prediction to allow for further fine-tuning.
 The structure builder takes input from several independently trained models.
-This yields several 3D structure models with tiny or large differences, which are finally ranked according to the models’ confidence scores (see {ref}`model_quality`).
+This yields several 3D structure models with tiny or large differences, which are finally ranked according to the models’ confidence scores (see [Assessing a protein structure model quality](model_quality)).

 To summarize the AlphaFold process, database searches are done to construct MSAs and find templates, the exact same input is given to several identical machine learning models with slightly different parameter settings, and the structure builder creates 3D structure models for them that are ranked based on confidence scores to report the best performing model.

-:::{figure} images/Week4/w4f4.png
+:::{figure} images/Week4/alphafold-approach.png
 :alt: AlphaFold approach
 :align: center
-:name: w4f4
+:name: alphafold_approach

-Figure 4 – Schematic overview of AlphaFold approach.
-Modified image from: https://www.nature.com/articles/s41586-021-03819-2
+Schematic overview of AlphaFold approach.
+Credits: modified from {cite}`alphafold_approach_2021`.
 :::

 ## AlphaFold DB: a resource of pre-computed AlphaFold protein structure models

-The computation of AlphaFold predictive models costs a lot of computation time and resources (see {ref}`alphafold_impact` and {ref}`alphafold_under_the_hood`).
+The computation of AlphaFold predictive models costs a lot of computation time and resources (see [The impact of AlphaFold on biochemistry](alphafold_impact) and [AlphaFold relies on sequence comparisons to find templates and predict co-evolution](alphafold_under_the_hood)).
 To avoid running AlphaFold over and over on the same protein sequences and to facilitate the dissemination and inspection of AlphaFold protein structure models, the DeepMind team collaborated with EMBL’s European Bioinformatics Institute (EMBL-EBI) to create the AlphaFold Protein Structure Database (AlphaFold DB), https://alphafold.ebi.ac.uk/.
 Currently, the resource contains over 200,000,000 structure models.
 The first AlphaFold DB release covered the human proteome, along with several other key organisms such as _Arabidopsis thaliana_ and _Escherichia coli_.